devanshgupta160/icvgip2020-public-code/README.md

-# Scene Understanding Challenge for Autonomous Navigation in Unstructured Environments
+# Semantic Segmentation for Indian Driving Scenes - ICVGIP 2020

 Code for working with the dataset used for the [Semantic Segmentation for Indian Driving Scenes](http://cvit.iiit.ac.in/scene-understanding-challenge-2018/).
 For details of getting the dataset and updates see: